-Health-care disparities exist for children with autism spectrum disorders, researcher saysJune 11th, 2012 in Autism spectrum disorders /
+Health-care disparities exist for children with autism spectrum disorders, researcher saysJune 11, 2012 in Medicine & Health / Autism spectrum disorders

 Children with Autism Spectrum Disorders (ASD) require an array of specialized health care services.
 With these services come higher costs for parents and insurance providers.
 University of Missouri researchers compared costs and types of services for children with ASD to costs and services for children with other conditions like asthma or diabetes.
 The researchers found children with ASD paid more for health care than children with other conditions.
 In addition, children with ASD used more services yet had less access to specialized care.

 "Across the board, children with ASD used more health care services, including in-patient stays in the hospital, and required more medications," said Nancy Cheak-Zamora, assistant professor of health sciences in the MU School of Health Professions.
 "Children's insurance companies paid more for services, and parents also paid more, with their out-of-pocket costs often exceeding a thousand dollars per year."